christykmathew/Music-Tagger/README.md

   return response
 ```

- ii.  _music_search_ takes three arguments _file_, _mode_ and _api_ where _file_ is the mp3 file or the term to be searched and _mode_ that can be either 0(Auto selects probable options) or 1(mannual selection (preferred)) and api is the API_KEY.
+2.  _music_search_ takes three arguments _file_, _mode_ and _api_ where _file_ is the mp3 file or the term to be searched and _mode_ that can be either 0(Auto selects probable options) or 1(mannual selection (preferred)) and api is the API_KEY.
 A list of probable music titles based on the file/term will be displayed and its music key will be returned which will be used by _Meta_Retrieve_.
 ```python
 def music_list(file, mode, api):
   '